ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/intro.rst

     Cimager.restore                                 = true
     Cimager.restore.beam                            = fit

-Next create a file called **dirty.qsub**, this is a description of the batch job that the system will execute::
+Next create a file called **dirty.sbatch**, this is a description of the batch job that the system will execute::

     #!/usr/bin/env bash